chainyo/tensorshare/docs/installation.md

 ## Contributing

-We use [Hatch](https://github.com/pypa/hatch) as package manager for development.
+We use [Hatch](https://github.com/pypa/hatch) as the package manager for development.

 For installing the default environment: